jyotihirak11/Development-of-Features-and-Components-for-ECommerce-Websites/README.md

 I have also worked on Google Tag Manager, a central tag manager to appropriately use all the internet marketing tools.

-I have also worked on Microsoft Azure to implement webhooks in Azure Automation.
+I have used Microsoft Azure to implement webhooks in Azure Automation.

 You can find out the implementation in the System Implementation part of Project.docx file.